 Of course, everybody remembers H. M. "Howling Mad" Murdock who was simply crazy.
 They had to keep breaking him out of insane asylums.
 He heard voices and talked back to them.
 But he could fly anything with wings and with rotors.
 You put him in the cockpit and it flew.

 And then, of course, there was Mr. T.: B. A. (bad attitude) Baracus.
 He was a master mechanic and master sergeant of the troop.
 He was also a bouncer it seemed.
 He wore a perennial scowl.
-And he'd says things like, "Whad's up?" and "Whad you doing in here?" among other things.
-But, he had a fear of heights, and every time they got Howling Mad to fly something, they'd either have to knock him (B. A.) out, get him drunk, drug him, or whatever to get him up in the plane.
+And he would says things like, "Whaddup?" and "What you doing in here?" among other things.
+But, he had a fear of heights, and every time they got Howling Mad to fly something, they would either have to knock him (B. A.) out, get him drunk, drug him, or whatever to get him up in the plane.

 But, they always outwitted the enemy with these wonderful people with all their talents and all of their idiosyncrasies (to put it mildly).

 Think of a football team.
 We have the University of Missouri here (in the hotel) today.
-They're just about ready to go back up to Columbia right about now.
+They are just about ready to go back up to Columbia right about now.
 What if their quarterback decided he was going to run a fly pattern?
-And he told everybody, "we're going to run this fly pattern, and #88, I want you to go run the numbers, and just fly.
+And he told everybody, "We're going to run this fly pattern, and #88, I want you to go run the numbers, and just fly.
 I'll throw the ball to you, and you just catch it."